nodogsplash/nodogsplash/docs/source/customize.rst

  (You should instead use a GET-method HTML form to send this   information to the nodogsplash server; see below.)

-* *$imagesdir* The directory in nodogsplash's web hierarchy where images to be displayed in the splash page must be located.
 * *$tok*, *$redir*, *$authaction*, and *$denyaction* are available and should be used to write the splash page to use a GET-method HTML form instead of using $authtarget as the value of an href attribute to communicate with the nodogsplash server.

  *$authaction* and *$denyaction* are virtual urls used to inform NDS that a client should be authenticated or deauthenticated and are of the form: